pascalypperciel/soen-341-peer-assessment/README.md

 Same as Contributor but can also manage repository settings, manage collaborators, etc.

 ## Repository's Rules
-Currently, we have a rule where PR requires at least one approuval from a reviewer to be accepeted and merged.
+Currently, we have a rule where PR requires at least one approval from a reviewer to be accepted and merged.